 This course is designed to introduce students to the fundamentals of drawing.
 Students will learn to apply traditional and digital drawing techniques unique to the drawing process.
 Possible materials include pencil, charcoal, pastel, colored pencil, or ink.
 Students may also explore drawing applications for digital art.
 Example subject matter include still life, portraiture, landscape, and perspective.
 Student artwork may also be represented on a large scale.
-(Satisfies the fine arts requirements)
+(Satisfies the fine arts requirement)

-8110 ADVANCED DRAWING
+8110 ADVANCED DRAWING RACC

-RACC

-PPC: 6 Grades 10-12 Prerequisite: Drawing FULL YEAR Weighting: 20% CREDIT: 1.0
+Grades 10-12 Prerequisite: Drawing Weighting: 20%

 In this course, students will develop a collection of work through an in-depth exploration of traditional or digital drawing topics, materials, and techniques.
 Students will further develop their personal voice and skills in a range of approaches to drawing.
-This course may be elected for dual enrollment through RACC.
+Dual Enrollment college credits may be available through RACC.